didemertens/sei-project-4/README.md

 * In the beginning, it was difficult to write tests for React with Enzyme as I'd never done that before.
 I wrote tests for the Index page to practice.
 The tests check for example if the main container is rendered, if it shows the questions and whether the search functionality works.

 ## Future improvements
 * The buddy functionality couples users regardless of the programming languages they picked during registration as this was quite tricky to implement in Django.
-I think the buddy system would be more useful when users are only buddied up if they have picked one or more of the same languages.
+I think the buddy system would be more useful when users are only buddied up if they have chosen one or more of the same languages.
 * The notification system only works for the chats at the moment.
 However, I think this should also be added to the question/answer functionality so users know when someone has answered their question.
 * Another thing I want to add to the question functionality is being able to save questions.
 That way, users can see those saved questions on their profile page if they ever needed to see the question and its answers again.